Higher diploma

-A higher diploma is an academic award in Iraq, Libya, the United Kingdom, Hong Kong, Ireland and Oman.
-In Iraq, it's one year after bachelor's degree (i.e., not equivalent to a bachelor's degree).
+A higher diploma is an academic award in Iraq, Libya, the United Kingdom, Singapore, Hong Kong, Ireland and Oman.
+In Iraq, it is awarded one year after a bachelor's degree (i.e., not equivalent to a bachelor's degree).
 In Ireland it is a postgraduate qualification at the same level as the honours bachelor's degree.
 In the United Kingdom, the diploma is equivalent to higher tier (A*-C) GCSE.